 Veterans Serving Veterans

-Although months away, The Tarrant County Veterans Council is busy planning for the centenary event.
-A new parade website has launched (www.FW2019VetsDay.org) and the parade committee is soliciting support from individuals and organizations across North Texas for this year’s celebration.
+Although months away, The Tarrant County Veterans Council is busy planning for this special event.
+A parade website has launched (https://www.fw2022parade.org) and the parade committee is soliciting support from individuals and organizations across North Texas for this year’s celebration.

 “Everyone can join in our salute to Buffalo Soldiers and all military veterans who have, are and will continue to make great contributions,” notes Parade Chairman Ken Cox.
 “Simply visit our website where you can learn how to support, volunteer and take part.

 “Will you consider joining this year’s festivities?”
 Cox asks.
 “If you’re not available, please help us spread the word.
 Hope y’all can join our Cowtown salute on Veterans Day 2022.”

 Fort Worth’s annual Veterans Day celebration began more than 100 years ago as an armistice procession through downtown to honor those who had fought in World War I.